Xilinx/SDSoC_Examples/cpp/getting_started/hello_vadd/README.md

 ## 1. OVERVIEW
-This is a basic hello_vector_add example that demonstrates how loop pipelining can be used to improve the performance of a hardware function
+This is a basic hello world kind of example which demonstrates how to achieve vector addition using hardware function.

-***KEY CONCEPTS:*** Hardware Function Optimization, Loop Pipelining
+***KEY CONCEPTS:*** Loop Pipelining

 ***KEYWORDS:*** #pragma HLS PIPELINE